 A page is composed by a template (a sort of grid) where widgets can be dragged.

-In order to customize a dashboard, go to your home page, click on “customize this page” and you will be redirected to the page editor:
+In order to customize a dashboard, go to your home page, and click on the settings icon at the top right of the page.

 At the top of the page you will find a list of widgets that you can drag into your page in the box you prefer.
 Drag to move, click “x” to remove.

 The list of widgets is complete, you will be able to change your dashboard according to your way of work.
-A widget for adding issues easily is available, one for keeping track of task status is available too and many others.
+A widget for adding ToDos easily is available, one for keeping track of project status is available too and many others.

 Boxes can be blocked by the administrator with common widgets for all users.